Home Children & young people Supported Independent Living

 It means more adults breaking the cycle of their circumstances, and being given the opportunity to thrive.
 This is a sustainable change which benefits our entire community.

-Who can be placed in CASPA's semi-independent living program?
+Who can take part in CASPA's SIL program?

 Must be a young person under the care of the minister